Thinking about getting a pet insurance policy? Read this before you do...

 Just think carefully about their age and current health before you buy.
 Also watch out because the industry excludes many breeds from coverage.
 Ask your vet about which policies are best before buying.
 He or she will know firsthand from customer feedback.

-If you are going to buy pet insurance, Consumer Reports suggests you pay attention to the following:
+If you are going to buy pet insurance, pay attention to the following:

 Read the fine print.
 Know the limitations, cost-sharing, and service fees.
 What are your deductibles?
 What are your co-pays?
 Select coverage with simple, percentage-based payouts.
 Skip the stuf that relies on judgments of what's "reasonable."